 LOOK WHERE YOU WANT TO GO

 The most important detail of surfing is ‘look where you want to go’.
 It’s taught right from the beginning, if you look down, you’re going down.
 It’s the same with turning.
 If you’re not looking in the direction you want to go, you’ll never be able to go that way.
-You need to trust you pop up and your foot positioning, don’t look down to check during the take off.
+You need to trust your pop up and your foot positioning, don’t look down to check during the takeoff.
 If you’re looking at your feet, even if they are in the perfect spot, you’ll fall 99% of the time!
 If you look down the line as you take off, you’ll head down the line.
 You can adjust your feet later if you need to.

 USE YOUR ARMS